mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/21/Day-153/">June 21, 2017</a></small></div>
-<p><strong>Jeff Sessions hired a personal lawyer amid the expanding Russia investigation</strong>.
+<p><strong>Jeff Sessions hired a personal lawyer amid the expanding <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 The Attorney General's longtime friend Charles Cooper has been providing counsel to Sessions, both for his Senate Intelligence Committee hearing last week, as well as during his January confirmation hearing.
 Sessions recused himself from the FBI’s investigation into Russia meddling and whether any Trump associates colluded in that effort.
 Special counsel Robert Mueller could seek information from Sessions about the circumstances surrounding the firing of James Comey. (<a href="https://www.bloomberg.com/politics/articles/2017-06-20/sessions-hires-outside-lawyer-amid-expanding-russia-probes">Bloomberg</a> / <a href="https://www.usatoday.com/story/experience/beach/new-hampshire/2017/06/20/attorney-general-jeff-sessions-retains-private-lawyer/103046234/">USA Today</a> / <a href="http://www.nationallawjournal.com/id=1202790695886/Chuck-Cooper-Confirms-Hes-AG-Jeff-Sessions-Lawyer">National Law Journal</a>)</p>